gy17rawg/Assignment1/README.md

 - The model can only be run once before having to be closed and reopened due to the generator function being exhausted (Hence disabling of Run Model on menu)
 - There is no use for the environment output - it could easily be used as an input in further models
+- New agents can't currently move/eat/share with neighbours

 # WEBSITE